 With proper pacing, and regular refuelling, it’s possible to keep going for days without staggering, even in Siem Reap where your shopping options can be a little coy.
 But there’s a rich seam of clothing, jewellery, art and souvenirs to be mined, if you just know where to look.

 Like Genesis, we’ll make our start in Garden of Desire, a jewellery store where women go to lust – original sin and all that – and men go as part of their basic survival strategy.
 The jewellery is the creation of Ly Pisith, an artist whose sensitivity and creativity are reflected in pieces that are practically essays on the complexities of human nature.
 You’ll need to speak to him to understand more about that.

-While you’re there, you could drop in to Khmer Ceramics on the way back towards Pub Street for a browse among their range of beautifully turned and finished ceramics, as well as a collection of stoneware.
-You can also keep the kids (or, more likely, your inner-kid) entertained at one of their ceramics workshops.
+While you’re there, you could drop in to Khmer Ceramics & Fine Arts Centre for a browse among their range of beautifully turned and finished ceramics, as well as a co lection of stoneware.
+You can also keep the kids (or more likely your inner-kid) entertained at one of their ceramics workshops.